Local Peace and Justice Events and Actions

 https://www.sienaretreatcenter.org/retreats/showing-up/

-Sunday, September 14, 1 - 3 p.m.
+Sunday, October 12, 1 - 3 p.m. (in person)

 Experience the restorative practice of Forest Therapy with a guided walk through Siena’s woods and lakefront.
 Blending reflection, gentle exploration, and shared tea, this nature-based practice invites connection, creativity, and a deep sense of belonging.
 Register here!